-One of my favorite holiday treats is pumpkin bread and I make quite a few loaves every year, some for giving, some for keeping.
+One of my favorite holiday treats is pumpkin spice bread and I make quite a few loaves every year, some for giving, some for keeping.
 This version comes from Michelle Lopez’s new cookbook, Weeknight Baking.
 It’s based on a recipe from the Tartine: A Classic Revisited cookbook, and it is quite delicious.
 Michelle makes hers with granulated sugar sprinkled on top instead of the cream cheese icing, but I couldn’t resist piling it high with frosting.

 I highly recommend checking out Michelle’s new book; it focuses on recipes that come together quickly, use ingredients found in your baker’s pantry, and store well.
 Some more recipes from the book I can’t wait to try: better-than-supernatural fudge brownies, the silkiest pumpkin pie, overnight liege waffles, and cheesecake bars (you can find them laced with pumpkin filling over on Zoe’s website).